Short bio

 Research interests

-My current research interests lie in federated learning, privacy-preserving learning and data valuation.
+My current research interests lie in privacy-preserving machine learning and data valuation.

 During my journey at Huawei, I worked on distributed/federated Bayesian approaches and privacy-preserving machine learning.
 My Ph.D. works focused on deriving a broad approximate statistical framework and associated Monte Carlo sampling approaches by taking inspiration from the variable splitting method in optimisation (e.g., used by quadratic penalty approaches).